Drill rigs for sale suited for geothermal drilling include the DM250. The geothermal drilling rig withstands the pace of geothermal drilling.

 Engineered to handle the speed of geothermal drilling - drilling multiple borings per day as compared to a single hole during a multiple-day process - DRILLMAX® geothermal drilling rig exceeds expectations in tough conditions.
 While geothermal drilling tends to prioritize overall rig size and weight, drilling speed, and cost per foot, options such as sandline winch or pipe spinner systems can be added to minimize equipment on the geothermal drilling job site.

-DM250: suited for residential geothermal drilling or small commercial jobs.
+DM250: drill rigs for sale suited for residential geothermal drilling or small commercial jobs.

-DM450: designed for large residential geothermal drilling or commercial jobs.
+DM450: drill rigs for sale designed for large residential geothermal drilling or commercial jobs.

 Our team of engineers thrives on collaborating with drillers while they continually innovate new designs for our geothermal drilling rig line.
 Our goal is to help maximize your success by making your job faster, safer, and easier.
 Partner with us and we'll work to decrease your rig downtime while increasing your family time.